lee-lindley/app_html_table_pkg/README.md

 ### p_css_scoped_style

 Do not include the \<style\> \</style\> elements as the function will add those.
-Everything else that the function provides by default you are responsible for except for the following.
+This is the section of the default that is provided by the function.
+You must provide a version of this tailored to your needs.

+	table {
+	    border: 1px solid black;
+	    border-spacing: 0;
+	    border-collapse: collapse;
+	}
+	caption {
+	    font-style: italic;
+	    font-size: larger;
+	    margin-bottom: 0.5em;
+	}
+	th {
+	    text-align:left;
+	}
+	th, td {
+	    border: 1px solid black;
+	    padding:4px 6px;
+	}

+Your contribution will replace that portion of the style provided by the function as default.
+In addition

 - If *p_older_css_support* is 'Y', then **td.right**, **td.left**, **tr.odd**, and **tr.even** classes
-    with colors you provided (or nothing) will be added to your style.
+    with colors you provided (or nothing) in the optional parameters will be added to your style.
 - Otherwise we optionaly add ,
     - as many as needed "tr > td:nth-of-type(\_\_column number\_\_) { text-align:right; }"
     - tr:nth-child(even) { background-color: \_\_your provided color\_\_ }
     - tr:nth-child(odd)  { background-color: \_\_your provided color\_\_ }

 You will notice I've stayed away from specifying actual fonts.
-You are welcome to set them in your provided stylesheet.
+You are welcome to set them in this text.

 ### p_older_css_support